prateekjadhwani/podcast-player/README.md

 ## How to use

-Simple use the following HTML tag.
+Simply use the following HTML tag.

 ```HTML
 <podcast-player